posobin/advancedDS/README.md

 # COMSE6998 Advanced Data Structures

 Welcome to COMSE6998 Advanced Data Structures!
 There will be ~12 lectures, 1 per week.
-The course will cover data structures for 4 main data types: Integers, Geometric data, Strings and Graphs.
+The course will cover data structures in 4 main topics: Integers, Geometry, Strings (information retrieval) and Graphs.
 We will split the time between upper and lower bounds in various models of memory.

 ## Syllabus: